ravenpaige/mutualismaccord.org/README.md

 This website is built using **Hugo** (a fast static site generator) paired with an **Obsidian** workflow for seamless documentation updates.

 *   `content/posts/` — Contains the markdown files for the Executive Brief, Manifesto, and Technical Specs.
-*   `.obsidian/` — Project configuration folder allowing you to write, link, and visualize the documentation graph directly in Obsidian before compiling.
+*   `.obsidian/` — Project configuration folder allowing you to write, link, and visualize your documentation graph directly inside Obsidian.
-*   `themes/` — Houses the responsive, minimalist CSS layout optimized for fast page loads and high scannability.
+*   `themes/` — Houses the minimalist `PaperMod` CSS layout optimized for speed and high scannability.
-*   `public/` — The compiled static production build ready for deployment.

 ---